Creating an Employee Engagement AND Happiness Strategy

 With any HR journey, it’s important to know where you started and where you’re going.
 That’s why our tools and dashboards allow you to benchmark not only against other organisations in your sector, or of your size, but also internally.

-As you develop, grow and implement DEI in the workplace, you will be able to use our tools and pre-built surveys to accurately assess your progress.
+As you develop, grow and implement EDI in the workplace, you will be able to use our tools and pre-built surveys to accurately assess your progress.
 Plus, we will help you to identify areas where you may wish to focus your attention.

 When it comes to creating diversity, equity and inclusion programmes, anonymity is vital.
 Particularly when you’re starting out on the journey.
 This is because - unfortunately - we still live in a world where people are marginalised and discriminated against based on their identities.
 When you’re gathering data about your people they will be more likely to give you reliable and accurate data when their anonymity is guaranteed by a third party.